chetannada/ReactJs-Projects/README.md

 - [🚀 Live Code Link 😍](https://ex-01-react-fetch-get.netlify.app/)

 # Prerequisites
-Before getting started with the exercises, you should have a basic understanding of `JavaScript, HTML, and CS`S. Familiarity with `ReactJS concept`s such as `components`, `props`, `state`, and `hooks` is also recommended.
+Before getting started with the exercises, you should have a basic understanding of `JavaScript, HTML, and CSS`.
+Familiarity with `ReactJS concepts` such as `components`, `props`, `state`, and `hooks` is also recommended.

 # How to Use
 To get the most out of this repository, we recommend that you `try each exercise` on your own before looking at the solutions.
 Use the solutions as a reference and compare your approach with the provided solution.
 This will help you identify areas for improvement and solidify your understanding of ReactJS.